New to Xojo?

-First you may want to learn REAL Studio by doing the tutorial coming with the REAL Studio download.
-Next I recommend you check for some books about REALbasic.
-And you should subscribe to the REALbasic Developer Magazine.
+First you may want to learn Xojo by doing the tutorial coming with the Xojo download.
+Next I recommend you check for some books about Xojo.
+And you should subscribe to the Xojo Developer Magazine.
 Get the back issues and you have a huge library of articles, tutorials and example code to learn.

 Once you learned how to get the code written, you will soon hit some limits.
 Some examples: